-Liam Tung wasn’t the only Australian journalist providing up-to-the-minute coverage of the trial between Perth-based ISP iiNet and the Australian Federation against Copyright Theft (AFACT).
+Liam Tung wasn’t the only Australian journalist providing coverage of the trial between Perth-based ISP iiNet and the Australian Federation against Copyright Theft (AFACT, now the Australian Screen Association).
 See: When Twitter is great journalism.

 Colley ran into technical problems.
 But he was ultimately ordered to stop by managers at the News Corporation newspaper.

 Although it may have got him into hot water, Colley deserves praise for pioneering what is already proving a viable alternative news channel.